e2jk/emilien.klein.st/posts/the-peak-work-performance-summit.rst

   - :doc:`Carrie Wilkerson - How to Start a Business While Working for Someone Else <how-to-start-a-business-while-working-for-someone-else-carrie-wilkerson>`
   - John Lee Dumas - How to Grow Your Network Through Podcasting
-  - Chandler Bolt - How Self-Publishing a Book Can Transform Your Career
+  - :doc:`Chandler Bolt - How Self-Publishing a Book Can Transform Your Career <how-self-publishing-a-book-can-transform-your-career-chandler-bolt>`

 * Day 10 – Thursday, January 14